17 Visualization

 ggplot(penguins, aes(x = bill_length_mm, y = body_mass_g)) +

-If someone’s plot has a legend they don’t want, they put a variable outside aes().
-If their points are all the same color when they shouldn’t be, they put a constant inside aes().
-Getting this distinction right fixes half of all ggplot2 questions.
+If someone’s plot has a legend they didn’t ask for, they probably put a variable outside aes().
+If all their points turned the same color when they shouldn’t have, they put a constant inside aes().
+Getting this one distinction right fixes roughly half of all ggplot2 questions on Stack Overflow.

-Aesthetics placed in ggplot() are inherited by all layers.
-Aesthetics placed in a specific geom_*() apply only to that layer.
+Aesthetics placed in ggplot() are inherited by every layer; aesthetics placed in a specific geom_*() apply only to that layer.
 When multiple geoms share the same mapping, put it in ggplot().
-When a mapping is specific to one layer, put it in the geom.
+When a mapping belongs to one layer only, put it in the geom.
+This inheritance rule keeps your code DRY, but it also means that a misplaced aesthetic can quietly propagate to layers you didn’t intend.
+So what shapes can those layers draw?

 Exercises